CrunchyData/crunchy-bridge-operator/README.md

 - `make release catalog-update`
 - search the Crunchy Bridge Operator in OperatorHub, click on install.

-## DBaaS Integration

-Follow the steps below to enable integration with DBaaS.
+## Testing the Inventory and Connection CRs

 Note: you need Application ID and Application Secret, for creating a secret.
 See more, [API Reference](https://docs.crunchybridge.com/api/getting_started)

 1. Create a Secret :
 ```